okleine/nCoAP/README.md

 <artifactId>ncoap-core</artifactId>
 ```

 for the raw protocol implementation.
-For CoAP application development this probably what you want.
+For CoAP application development this is probably what you want.
 To use the latest protocol implementation release add the following to your pom.xml

 ```xml